 But regardless of national legislation, there are things that can be done here in Bristol to save lives and protect people using drugs.
 Powell tells me about trials held in Brighton where heroin users could visit special clinics to be prescribed heroin for supervised on-site use alongside health, housing and psychological support.
 The scheme led to a large reduction in the use of street drugs and crime, but hasn’t been rolled out nationally because of a lack of political will and a backlash from the media.

 In Durham the Chief Constable and the Police and Crime Commissioner, are campaigning for reform and have called on the local police to treat low level cannabis crime as a low priority in order to free up time for police to concentrate on more serious crimes.

-I asked Bristol’s Mayor, George Ferguson, and the Avon and Somerset Police and Crime Commissioner, Sue Mountstevens, whether they are open to considering such initiatives here and if they would support forming a review body to carry out an impact assessment of current drug policies on the people of Bristol.
-The Mayor didn’t respond, and Sue Mountstevens replied: ‘It is not for the police to pick and choose which laws are upheld.’
+I asked Bristol’s mayor, George Ferguson, and the Avon and Somerset Police and Crime Commissioner, Sue Mountstevens, whether they are open to considering such initiatives here and if they would support forming a review body to carry out an impact assessment of current drug policies on the people of Bristol.
+The mayor didn’t respond, and Sue Mountstevens replied: ‘It is not for the police to pick and choose which laws are upheld.’

 In fact, there is scope for innovative policies to be implemented in Bristol if the political will is there.